 If you need more power or flexibility then a virtual server is the clear upgrade path.
 A VPS offers you far more control in terms of the software configuration but also in terms of power and upgrading.

-With a VPS hosting you are assigned dedicated resources such as CPU and RAM so any websites hosted on the VPS will perform much better than in the Reseller plan where key resources are shared across hundreds of other sites.
+You are assigned dedicated resources such as CPU and RAM so any websites hosted on the server will perform much better than in the Reseller plan where key resources are shared across hundreds of other sites.

 So in a nutshell, Resller Hosting is for people who want to resell hosting to their clients and do not have too many demanding applications whereas VPS solutions are perfect for businesses looking for more flexibility, control and performance.